 Your clients and stakeholders ultimately determine the success of the project, but they are often not in the same office and cannot collaborate face-to-face.
-Still, you need to involve your clients in your project work.
+Still, you need to involve your clients and stakeholders in your project work.
 Make your project information and workflow transparent to them.
 Pay attention to their feedback.
-It will prevent you from redoing things and will let you meet the client’s expectations.
+It will prevent you from redoing things and will let you satisfy the client’s expectations.

 Now, when you’ve discovered the 5 winning strategies of managing multiple projects and have found out how to avoid the 5 most common mistakes, let’s summarize your knowledge.

-1. Don’t do everything yourself.
+- Don’t micromanage or do everything yourself.
 Delegate to your team members, but don’t forget to coordinate their actions.
 Find the right balance for it.